oudalab/lorisal/README.md

 write the corner coordinates to the db.
 (Extracting images could have other uses and also would make other modules not need to do image processing, and since most pages in a book don't have imagery, the disk usage is probably negligible.)

-_Libraries likely used_: OpenCV

-### 4. Tagger

-This module will use ML techniques to identify objects in extracted imagery and then tag the image as such.
-Recording not only the identified objects, but also their coordinates could be useful for identifying relationships of the objects in the labeling stage, but more research is yet to be done here.

-_Libraries likely used_: YOLO3000?
-Keras?
+_Libraries used_: OpenCV, code from https://github.com/acdha/image-mining

-### 5. OCR and Knowledge Gathering
+### 4. OCR and Knowledge Gathering

-This module will take pages adjacent to an extracted image and try to do optical character recognition so we can use the source text to better label the image.
-Text summarizers may be helpful here.
+This module will take the page containing the extracted image and do optical character recognition on it With the source text, we can search for images.
+_Future_: Future work could use adjacent pages, use text summarizers, and use the coordinates for where text was detected to better refine image identification and extraction.

-_Libraries likely used_: TBD
+_Libraries used_: pyocr and Tesseract

-### 6. Image Labeler
+### 5. Image Labeler

 Using the previously identified objects (tags), metadata and knwowledge garnered by the OCR module, this module can take the info that has been recorded in the db and attempt to create an english sentence describing the scene.
 This is very much down the line and the workflow here could change significantly.

-_Libraries likely used_: TBD
+_Libraries used_: Tensorflow model img2txt

-### 7. Searcher
+### 6. Searcher

-This module will allow the user to search for imagery based on tags, labels and OCR data.
-Maybe by this point we can incorporate an english, full utterance style of search even if we want to be fancy.
+This module will allow the user to search for imagery based on labels and OCR data.
+_Future_: Natural language search, filters based of book meta-data

-_Libraries likely used_: TBD
+_Libraries used_: Peewee's SQLiteExt package for Full Text Search

 ## TODOs:
 - [x] Build basic skeleton for project
-- [ ] Implement thumbnail scraper
+- [x] Implement thumbnail scraper
 - [x] Implement SQLite models for repository data
-- [ ] Implement Image Identifier
+- [x] Implement Image Identifier
-- [ ] Implement full-size image scraper
+- [x] Implement full-size image scraper
-- [ ] Implement Image Extractor (through either coordinates or saved image)
+- [x] Implement Image Extractor (through either coordinates or saved image)
-- [ ] Implement Object Recognition and Tagger
-- [ ] Implement OCR, Summarizer, any knowledge gathering "external" of the image itself
 - [ ] Implement Image Labeler
+- [x] Implement OCR (info in db, but need to rewrite the module)
+- [ ] Implement Full Text Search on Labels and OCR content